kmdouglass/teaching/blog_posts/drawing_optical_surfaces/post.md

 OK, now we're at one of the good parts.
 Before we jump into the code, we should probably ask ourselves that age-old question: how do we model optical surfaces?

-There's a classic paper by [Spencer and Murty](https://doi.org/10.1364/JOSA.52.000672) that explains how to intersect ways with surfaces of the form
+There's a classic paper by [Spencer and Murty](https://doi.org/10.1364/JOSA.52.000672) that explains how to intersect rays with surfaces of the form

 $$ F \left(x, y, z\right) = 0 $$

-Many surfaces that we are interested in in optics have profiles that  are conic sections.
+Many surfaces that we are interested in in optics have profiles that are conic sections, so it's reasonable to focus our attention on drawing these.
+To represent a conic as a 2D surface, we have to first do a few things:

+1. We assume that the vertex of the conic lies at the origin $(0, 0, 0)$ of the surface's coordinate system.
+1. We assume that the principal axis of the conic is the z-axis.
+1. We rewrite the above function into two different functions: one a function of $z$ and the other a function of $x$ and $y$: $F \left(x, y, z\right) = z - G \left(x, y \right)$.

+The function $G\left(x, y \right)$ above is actually the surface sag, i.e. the distance between the surface and the $z=0$ plane at a given $(x, y)$ point.
+The expression (in cylindrical coordinates!) for the sag of a conic surface is:

+$$ G \left(r \right) = \frac{r^2 / R}{1 + \sqrt{1 - \left( 1 + K \right) \left(\frac{r}{R}\right)^2}} $$

+where $r$ is the radial coordinate, $R$ is the radius of curvature, and $K = -e^2$ is called the [conic constant](https://en.wikipedia.org/wiki/Conic_constant), which is the negative of the square of the eccentricity.
+By convention, convex surfaces have a negative radius of curvature, whereas concave surfaces are positive.
+Drawing conics essentially comes down to plotting the above equation.